avioconsulting/mule-linter/docs/available_rules.md

 Examples include `"http://www.mulesoft.org/schema/mule/core"` or `"http://www.mulesoft.org/schema/mule/http"`.
 The most common namespaces can be referenced from the class `com.avioconsulting.mule.linter.model.Namespace`.

-*requiredAttributes* is a List of the attributes that are expected to be found on the component being checked by the rule.
+*requiredAttributes* is a List of the attributes expected to be found on the component being checked by the rule.
 An example for this list might be:
 ```groovy
 ['clientId','clientSecret']